 and trustworthy policing.

 Over the past 30 years, the crime rate in the United States has declined to historic lows.
-Police officers have proudly played their role within the criminal justice system by developing strategies and tactics designed to continue this trend.
-Despite these reductions in crime, however, trust and confidence in police remains stubbornly low in many communities around this nation.
-Too often, police officers are seen as occupying forces in the very places that need public safety the most.
+Police departments have continued to develop and implement strategies and tactics designed to continue this trend.
+Despite reductions in crime, however, trust and confidence in police has reached historic lows in many communities around this nation.
+Too often, police officers are viewed with distrust in the very places that need public safety the most.

-We need to know what works so we can continue our important mission in the most effective way.
-More importantly, we need to examine ourselves to identify those strategies that have been proven ineffective by research to ensure that we are being the best public stewards possible.
+We need to know what works so that we can promote community safety in the most effective way.
+We also need to examine ourselves to identify those strategies that have been proven ineffective by research to ensure that we are being the best public stewards possible.

 For Policing Professionals

 Police officers have a level of experience that cannot be underestimated but we cannot go it alone.
 Help us combine your skills with those of our research partners to have a voice at the table.

 Researchers dedicate their lives to the understanding of crime and disorder yet struggle to impact the strategic decisions of police agencies throughout the country.
 Join us in combining our voices to advocate for the adoption of evidence-based practices and to increase knowledge generation in policing.

 Policymakers have a fundamental responsibility to ensure that they legislate from a position of knowledge.
 By combing with our partners, we can ensure that only strategies with a strong evidence-base of support are advanced.

 For Our Communities